sage-code/maj/README.md

 ## Essentials

-* Maj is an articulated language and the order of words in a proposition is significant.
+* Maj is an articulated language;
-* Maj has root words and composite words created from a root + coda + suffix.
+* Maj has root words and composite words;
+* The order of words in a proposition is significant;

 **technical:**

-Coincidental, Maj is using the _power of 3_ to organize itself:
+Coincidental, Maj is using the _power of 3_ to organize its grammar:

 1. There are 3 kind of sentences: {interrogative, declarative, imperative};
 1. There are 3 kind of answers: { affirmative, negative, informative };
 1. There are 3 time periods: {past, present, future};
 1. There are 3 cases: {nominative, objective, possessive};
-1. There are 3 cost algorithms: {reading, writing, typing};

 **Read more about:** [basic grammar](basic.md)